-Members of the community gathered together for the common and joyful enterprise of making music,
+Members of the community gather together for the common and joyful enterprise of making music,

 to sing through for their own pleasure the great works in choral literature, with chorus,

 orchestra, and soloists as the works require.
 The meetings are informal readings

 Musical Amateurs is run by a Board of

 Questions about the Society may be addressed to Marilee Thompson, President at (609) 466-4479 or email to firstname.lastname@example.org.

-Last updated 07/18/2012
+Last updated 6/11/2020

 Return to Princeton Online Community Groups.